Discover DDX3 Modulators with the Transcreener ADP2 DDX3 Assay

 The Transcreener ADP² Assay directly measures the ADP produced by DDX3 (also known as DEAD-box RNA Helicase 3 or DDX3 Helicase).
 These ADP measurements allow researchers to effectively determine the activity of the DDX3 enzyme.
 The assay provides a powerful tool to screen compound libraries for DDX3 modulators to help find new therapeutics for a variety of different conditions including antiviral therapies, autoimmune diseases, and cancer.

 The kit comes complete with all the detection reagents required to measure activity.
 DDX3 enzyme is not included in the inhibitor screening assay kit.
-Please contact us for questions related to acquiring the enzyme.
+You can purchase the DDX3 enzyme from BellBrook Labs.

 The Role of DDX3 As Therapeutic Target